davidvoler/polyglots/README.md

 - [v] Make a list of elements that are needed to start generating and editing courses
 - [v] implement analyze sentences as a batch process
 - [v] test analyze sentences from api
 - []?
-Issue - to run analyze in docker is complicated - it may require a lot of work - shall I dod that or run with a local python?
+Issue - to run analyze in docker is complicated -  shall I dod that or run with a local python?

 ### improve analyzer